LenardPiir/tire-workshop/README.md

 For further development:
 1) Read workshop data into application by a file.
 Workshop data should be changable via metadata.
 2) Add integration tests to test external services and collector service
+3) Display bookings in frontend by pages (for example if there are 20 available times then display them on two separate pages).
-3) Add customer session
+4) Add customer session
-4) Handle edge case where two users are booking available time at the same time
+5) Handle edge case where two users are booking available time at the same time